vsevel/article/doc/tuning.md

 One aspect that has worked well with traditional workload is that it is static: it is either installed on the host, or not.
 Obviously, usage can be dynamic, but new workload does not appear suddenly.
 It is the result of provisioning.
 This makes it somehow more manageable and predictable than if workloads came and left as it pleased.

 But one fundamental characteristic of running workload on bare metal is that unused resources (such as memory and CPU) get lost.
 As the industry shifted to virtualization, people quickly realized that beside agility, running workload on VMs provided a way to not waste those resources through overprovisioning.
-However There are 2 challenges with this:
+However there are 2 challenges with this:

 * The virtualization service provider may not know the type of workload that is going to run on its ESX.
 As a result it will be difficult for him to figure out if he can be agressive on the overcommitting ratio or should be conservative.
 * The VM owner has an expectation on resources given by the provider, and is not necessarily aware of the use, the level or even the impact of the overcommitting ratio configured on the virtualization cluster that its VM is running on.

 The only guarantee that virtualization service providers will offer is that VMs will not be able to go over the number of vCPU it is configured for.
 But unless there is a 1:1 ratio, it is not guaranteed to always be able to use of all these vCPUs at any point in time (this will depend on the behavior of the other VMs sharing the same underlying physical host).

 Of course VM owners and providers are encouraged to collaborate, to make sure there is a good mutual understanding.
 However, the expectation of the VM owner on one side, and partial workload knowledge for the provider on the other, will end up usually in conservative choices, such as a low overcommitting ratio.
-As a result, resources may stay idle, leading to inefficiencies, most likely resulting in suboptimal investements (e.g. paying for cores that you don't use).
+As a result, resources may stay idle, leading to inefficiencies, most likely resulting in suboptimal investments (e.g. paying for cores that you don't use).

 Still, overcommitting at the virtualization layer should be an implementation detail, whose responsibility lies into the hands of the infrastructure team, which will treat its cluster as a whole, trying to maximize efficiency of resources, to lower the cost of the vcpus, but with a primary focus on making available the requested resources (i.e. near-guaranteed resources).
 The corollary, is that virtualization overcommit should not be used as a substitute to proper capacity management at the application level.